 Artificial sweeteners and other sugar substitutes

-Whether your goal is cutting calories or eating healthier, sugar substitutes abound.
+Confused by the variety of sugar substitutes nowadays?
 Understand the pros and cons to make an informed choice.By Mayo Clinic Staff

 If you're trying to reduce the sugar and calories in your diet, you may be turning to artificial sweeteners or other sugar substitutes.
 You aren't alone.

-Today artificial sweeteners and other sugar substitutes are found in a variety of food and beverages marketed as "sugar-free" or "diet," including soft drinks, chewing gum, jellies, baked goods, candy, fruit juice, and ice cream and yogurt.
+Artificial sweeteners and other sugar substitutes are found in a variety of food and beverages marketed as "sugar-free" or "diet," including soft drinks and baked goods.
+Just what are all these sweeteners?
+And what's their role in your diet?

 Understanding artificial sweeteners and other sugar substitutes

-Some manufacturers call their sweeteners "natural" even though they're processed or refined, as is the case with stevia preparations.
-And some artificial sweeteners are derived from naturally occurring substances — sucralose comes from sugar, for example.
+Some manufacturers call their sweeteners "natural" even though they're processed or refined.
+Stevia preparations are one example.
+And some artificial sweeteners are derived from naturally occurring substances — sucralose comes from sugar.

 Uses for artificial sweeteners

-Certain recipes may need modification, though, because artificial sweeteners provide no bulk or volume, as does sugar.
+Certain recipes may need modification because unlike sugar, artificial sweeteners provide no bulk or volume.
 Check the labels on artificial sweeteners for appropriate home use.